simmu/contact/README.md

     We will learn how to retrive our db collection data in Express Connect to our contact database and retrive the contactList data into homepage.

+**Step 7.2: Server - Database to get the contact list detail

+    **Objectives**

+    With the same principal as previous step, we will pass in the params to the query to retrive a particular record.